OlivierLD/raspberry-coffee/Small.Boards/ESP8266.Huzzah/huzzah.smart.TCP.watch/README.md

 ### TCP Smart Watch
 The idea is to have a watch-like device that does _not_ need a smart phone to connect to a network.

-It will be using TCP.
+It will be using REST over HTTP, TCP will come later.

 The ESP8266/Huzzah has built-in WiFi capabilities, and can deal with an OLED screen like the `SSD1306`.